HEEM86/CodingQuiz/README.md

 ![Current Design](https://raw.githubusercontent.com/HEEM86/CodingQuiz/master/assets/images/current%20quiz.png)

-2. Functionality - The questions/answers array, the timer and start functions where very challenging.
+2. Functionality - The questions/answers array, the timer/start timer and local storage functions where very challenging.
 I did alot of trial and error with documentation that I researched along with implementing things we learned from our daily activities.

 Here's a snapshot of some code of the questions functionalities, I was trying to figure out.
 I felt like I was on the right track, but I became frustrated with not finding the solutions.

 ![Functionaltiy work](https://raw.githubusercontent.com/HEEM86/CodingQuiz/master/assets/images/functionality%20code%201.png)

-**Trying to implement the activity timer functionality
+**Trying to implement the activity timer functionality**

 ![Attempt to incorporate timer functionality](https://raw.githubusercontent.com/HEEM86/CodingQuiz/master/assets/images/timer%20activity%20code%20implementation.png)

 3. The biggest challenge was managing my frustration and not navigating accordingly, to get the desired results I wanted.
-I was going back and forth changing  "div" classed and id from the HTML file and targeting them appropriately on with my JavaScript file.
+I was going back and forth changing "div" classed and id's from the HTML file and targeting them appropriately on with my JavaScript file.

 ## Conclusion :bulb:

-This assignment was very challenging, and unfortunately I wasn't able to execute on all of the deliverables for this assignment.
+This assignment was very challenging, I did the best I could.
 To be honest, I would say I was very confused going into this project, which resulted in a lack of confidence to find the solutions I needed.

 I gave it my best shot, I did plan things out the best I could.
 I created a outline of the project with the questions and some psuedo code outline.